Lower respiratory tract infection: Epidemiology

 Lower respiratory infectious disease is the fifth-leading cause of death and the combined leading infectious cause of death, being responsible for 2.74 million deaths worldwide.
 This is generally similar to estimates in the 2010 Global Burden of Disease study.

 This total only accounts for Streptococcus pneumoniae and Haemophilus influenzae infections and does not account for atypical or nosocomial causes of lower respiratory disease, therefore underestimating total disease burden.

 Society and culture

-Lower respiratory tract infections place a considerable strain on the health budget and are generally more serious than upper respiratory infections.
+Lower respiratory tract infections place a considerable strain on the health budget and are generally more serious than upper respiratory tract infections.

 Workplace burdens arise from the acquisition of a lower respiratory tract infection, with factors such as total per person expenditures and total medical service utilisation demonstrated as greater among individuals experiencing a lower respiratory tract infection.

 Pan-national data collection indicates that childhood nutrition plays a significant role in determining the acquisition of a lower respiratory tract infection, with the promotion of the implementation of nutrition program, and policy guidelines in affected countries.